-UK life Adjusting to British life
+UK life UK culture: adjusting to British life

-Adjusting to British life
+UK culture: adjusting to British life

 The UK is a great place to live as well as study.
 It is a vibrant, fun multicultural country with beautiful scenery, historic sights and some of the best museums, art galleries and cinemas in the world.